samiabushamat/samiabushamat/README.md

 # 👋 Hi, I'm Sami Abushamat

 I'm a software engineer and recent Computer Science graduate from the University of Illinois Chicago.
 I specialize in mobile and web development, with a passion for building clean, user-focused applications that solve real-world problems.
-I’m also the founder of **Sublime Applications**, where I’ve delivered custom digital solutions to small businesses across platforms.
+I’m also do freelance work under the name of Sublime Applications, where I’ve delivered custom digital solutions to small businesses across platforms.

 ---